I remember the crossroads like it was yesterday. I was 21 and I had filled in two application forms. Now, I had two options.

-I qualified as a teacher and then taught in secondary schools for seven years.
+I qualified as a teacher and then taught in high schools for seven years.

 The truth?
 I harboured a dream of what that 'youth worker' post might have looked like for most of my teaching career.
 I prayed about working in a way where I could share my faith 'full time' and God seemed to say no, because year on year, I was back in the classroom.
 At the end of every school year, despite wanting to leave, I could never quite pluck up the courage.
 I took the opportunity to do a lot of voluntary work with my church - leading the youth work and helping to run (and later pioneer) young women's ministries.
 I even launched Christian Unions at the schools I taught in.

-Fear continued to keep me bound from ever going after anything 'full time faith' based because, to be honest, I got used to my teacher's salary and my safe 9-5 lifestyle and job security.
+Fear continued to keep me bound from ever going after anything which didn't look 'normal' because to be honest, I got used to my teacher's salary and my safe 9-5 lifestyle and job security.
 Even though I knew that high school teaching was not my wider why!

 I'm not saying that risk and huge leaps of faith are keys to God's provision... there's no formula for that.
 But I am saying that after I'd told God that I'd had enough of searching for my one day husband in the world of online dating and church hopping, and that I was just ready to surrender my life, hopes and dreams to Him and go where He led me...
 I met my would be husband!
 Eighteen months later, we were married!
 I turned 26 on our gorgeous honeymoon in Cancun.

 So... there I was, balancing the teacher/Eden life, when something pretty amazing happened!
-My husband and I were asked to come and serve on a church staff team!
-We prayed about making the big decision to move and all that came with it (pay-cuts, as I'd only be working at the church part time, and leaving friends again etc) but we knew it was right.
+My husband and I were asked to come and serve on (another) church staff team!
+We prayed about making the big decision to move and all that came with it (pay-cuts, leaving friends again etc) but we knew it was right.
 I was ready to smugly hand in my big, bold letter of resignation to the school I was working in, and then I was called in by the headteacher...

 The role that I was working in at the school (leading an alternative education unit) was no longer going to operate in the same way the following year and so my role wasn't there anymore...
-I was made redundant.
+I had been laid off.

 Yes, I was going to leave anyway, but after seven long years in education, I wanted to be the one to tell it I was finally moving on.

-Would you believe me if I told you that redundancy was one of the best things that's ever happened to me?
+The truth?
+Redundancy was one of the best things that's ever happened to me.

 Being made redundant told me that it was GOD and no one else who was firmly closing the door on my teaching career.
 I didn't choose to leave teaching, the pastor friends of ours who invited us to come and serve on their church staff team hadn't chosen this for us either.
 It was all God and He gave me permission to dream again.

-As well as having the privilege to minister on my church staff team, I finally got the time and space I'd so desperately wanted to focus on my wider why - equipping amazing women like you with real truth (Biblical and relevant) for real life (family, business and everything in between) and enabling you to believe you truly can go after your God-given dreams, just like I did!
+I finally had the time and space I'd so desperately wanted to focus on my wider why - equipping amazing women like you with real truth (Biblical and relevant) for real life (family, business and everything in between) and enabling you to believe you truly can go after your God-given dreams, just like I did!